 Organisations like GOOD Travel are adopting ethical and community-based approaches to address concerns such as how tourists engage with locals.

 Raymond says sometimes it takes just a change in attitude.
 “We often say, well what would you do at home?
 Would you go up on the street to a random kid and ask to take their photograph?
-And normally you wouldn’t.”
+Normally you wouldn’t.”

 Top tips for New Zealand travellers heading to Thailand